What are vaccines and what are they used for?

 Report to the Finnish Medicines Agency any adverse reactions to vaccines

-All vaccinations are associated with adverse reactions, the most common of which are local reactions at the injection site (such as redness or a hard lump).
-The rarest adverse reactions cannot be determined before the vaccine has seen widespread use.
-This is why any possible adverse reactions to new vaccines are closely monitored.
-It is also important to submit a record of all suspected adverse reactions to the National Institute for Health and Welfare.
+All vaccinations are associated with some kinds of adverse reactions, the most common of which are local reactions such as redness at the injection site itself.
+The rarest adverse reactions cannot be determined before the vaccine has seen widespread use in the population.